nikfrank/tahini/README.md

 ## subStates

-... explanation of subStates, default behaviour or the boot process
+- explanation of subStates, default behaviour or the boot process
+- rendering data out of this.props.subState

 ## network layer

 infrastructure, vocabulary

 ### network handlers